TZstatsADS/ADS_Teaching/CourseInfo/G5243_Spring_2017_ADS.md

 We will have a total of five project cycles for this course:

-1. Collaborative R notebook project.
+1. [Individual] R notebook project.
 2. Open data visualization project.
 3. Predictive analytics of images.
 4. Relational (network) data analysis.